2025 World Series: Game 7

 Seranthony Domínguez was sent to pitch for the Jays in the 10th.
-Mookie Betts drew a one-out walk before Max Muncy delivered a single and Teoscar Hernández drew a walk to load the bases, but the Jays got out of the jam with their own force out at home plate on a grounder hit by Pages, followed by a grounder to Guerrero by Enrique Hernandez on which a covering Dominguez was just able to beat him to first base.
+Mookie Betts drew a one-out walk before Max Muncy delivered a single and Teoscar Hernández drew a walk to load the bases, but the Jays got out of the jam with their own force out at home plate on a grounder hit by Pages, followed by a grounder to Guerrero Jr. by Enrique Hernández on which a covering Domínguez was just able to beat him to first base.
 With another chance to secure a walk-off win, the Blue Jays instead went down in order to send the game to the 11th inning to make it the first Game 7 to go past the tenth since 1997 and the third overall.
 Shane Bieber pitched for Toronto in the 11th, and Will Smith hit a two-out home run off Bieber to give Los Angeles a 5–4 lead, also becoming the first player to hit an extra-inning home run in a Game 7.
 In the bottom of the 11th, Guerrero Jr. lined a leadoff double to left before Kiner-Falefa laid down a sacrifice bunt to advance Guerrero to third base with one out.
 Barger then drew a walk to set up Kirk at the plate with runners on the corners.
 On an 0–2 pitch, Kirk hit a broken-bat ground ball to Dodger shortstop Betts, who stepped on second and threw to Freeman at first to complete the double play to end the game and series.
-The plate appearances for Barger and Kirk were baseball’s first golden pitches—a situation where either team could win a championship on that pitch—since the 2016 World Series.
+It is also just the third time in World Series history that a series ended on a double play, and the first since 1947.
+The plate appearances for Barger and Kirk were baseball's first golden pitches—a situation where either team could win a championship on that pitch—since the 2016 World Series.
 Toronto went 3-for-17 with runners in scoring position, tying the record for most runners stranded on base in a World Series Game 7 set in 1924 by the New York Giants.

-After Game 7

 Yoshinobu Yamamoto won the World Series Most Valuable Player Award, the first pitcher to win the award since Stephen Strasburg in 2019.
 Yamamoto recorded three wins and 15 strikeouts with a 1.02 ERA.
 Yamamoto was the first pitcher to get three road wins in a World Series, and the second since 1968 to be credited with three wins in a World Series, joining Randy Johnson in 2001.
+He was also the first Japanese-born player to win the award since Hideki Matsui in 2009.